FAIR Signposting Profile

 - Dashed green lines indicate links that must be provided, whenever possible, i.e. when it is

-possible to modify the HTTP headers for content resources.
+possible to modify the HTTP headers for content/metadata resources.

 - Dot-dashed black lines